Posts

 Read more

-Easy Greek Stories podcast – The good policeman
+Easy Greek Stories podcast – Where in Greece there are still drachmas?

 If you are at an intermediate level in Greek, then boost your Greek listening skills with the Omilo Podcast.
 It also helps you learn common everyday Greek vocabulary and life situations in Greece.
 In this podcast you can listen to every story first at a slow reading pace, followed by the same story, narrated at a normal Greek native speaking pace, as well as an extra vocabulary list at the end.